MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 # Multi-tenant company deployments

-A Remote Assist call involves one party (technician) using Remote Assist and the other using Teams (expert or remote collaborator).
+A Dynamics 365 Remote Assist call involves one party (technician) using Remote Assist and the other using Teams (expert or remote collaborator).
 In most cases, technicians and remote collaborators all belong to the same tenant, and thus a [standard deployment of Remote Assist](deploy-remote-assist.md) and [standard deployment of Teams](set-up-teams.md) is all you need.

 However, there are certain scenarios where this may not be the case:

 1. **Multi-tenant company deployments,** i.e., a company has a multi-tenant configuration across different organizations or business units.
-This document focuses on scenario 1.
+This document focuses on this scenario.

 1. **Vendors and contractors using Remote Assist,** i.e., a company wants vendors and contractors that aren’t part of the company tenant to use Remote Assist.
 [Learn more about this scenario.](vendor-use-RA.md)